-As I wrote an article about the former dish before, today I will talk about the latter, Oden.
+When it comes to Nabemono, “Yosenabe (寄せ鍋)” and “Oden (おでん)” are the most popular varieties.
+As I wrote about the former Yosenabe before, today I will talk about the latter, Oden.

-Typical ingredients for Oden include boiled eggs, round slices of Daikon radish, Ito Konnyaku, and processed fish cakes such as Chikuwa (tube-shaped chewy fish cake) and Hanpen (flat white soft fish cake).
+Oden is a Japanese hot pot dish consisting of various ingredients stewed together in a light yet dashi (umami)-rich soy-sauce-based broth, and typical ingredients include boiled eggs, round slices of Daikon radish, Ito Konnyaku, and processed fish cakes such as Chikuwa (tube-shaped chewy fish cake) and Hanpen (flat and soft white fish cake).

-Making Instructions (4 servings)
+Cooking Instructions (4 servings)

-- When well-seasoned, take the stewed ingredient you want to eat out from the pot and enjoy it!
+- When well-seasoned, take the ingredient you want to eat out from the pot and enjoy it!